Franticware/DCTL-Qt/README.md

 DeFisheye (Qt)
 ====

-Making use of roukou3's great DCTL plugin for my Meike 6.5 mm F/2.0 without touching DaVinci Resolve, not even with a 3.048 m pole.
-Coded Qt-based app instead.
-Default parameters are currently tuned for Sony APS-C variant of this lens.
+Making use of roukou3's great DCTL plugins for fisheye lens without touching DaVinci Resolve, not even with a 3.048 m pole.
+Coded Qt-based app with its own plugin system instead.

 The original readme follows: